best-practice-and-impact/qa-of-code-guidance/book/managers_guide.md

 * For high risk parts of the analysis, the results of this part of the analysis should be compared from two independent calculations (i.e. one from another tool or software).
 * Where possible, outputs should be compared between analysis using a variety of realistic inputs.
 * You may also wish to parallel run new analysis processes with a legacy approach, to quantify changes or improvements to the analysis.

-# Other resources

-For a better understanding of the tools that your team use for analysis, you might look at the [Awareness of Coding Tools](https://learninghub.ons.gov.uk/enrol/index.php?id=530) course on the GSS Learning Hub.